 Mardi Gras in NYC events

-Masquerade masks and gobs of purple, green and gold glitter are encouraged at this Bourbon Street–inspired rager dubbed Brass, Sass & Ass.
-The fete involves a colorful parade, death-defying Lady Circus performers and plenty of carnival bedazzlement.
-We dare you to see how many beads you can collect (or earn) while the funky Idle Hands Brass Band performs.
+Costumes are encouraged at this Bourbon Street–inspired rager dubbed Brass, Sass & Ass.
+The fete involves a colorful parade, a live brass band, death-defying circus performers and plenty of carnival bedazzlement.
+We dare you to see how many beads you can collect (or earn) before night's end.